Robert Karabinchak

-Robert J. Karabinchak is an American Democratic Party politician, who serves in the New Jersey General Assembly, where he represents the 18th Legislative District.
+Robert J. Karabinchak (born April 11, 1956) is an American politician.
+A Democrat, he has represented District 18 in the New Jersey General Assembly since May 2016.

 New Jersey Assembly

-Karabinchak previously served on the Edison Municipal Council in 2007 and again from 2009 until being sworn into the General Assembly on May 26, 2016 to fill the unexpired term of Senator Patrick J. Diegnan.
+Karabinchak previously served on the Edison Zoning Board of Adjustment and on the township council for eight years, in 2007 and again from 2009 until being sworn into the General Assembly on May 26, 2016 to fill the unexpired term of Senator Patrick J. Diegnan.
 Diegnan replaced Senator Peter J. Barnes III upon his appointment to the New Jersey Superior Court.

+Before representing the 18th Legislative District, he was in Edison Township government for 16 years.
+This included eight years on the Zoning Board of Adjustment, and eight years on the Township Council as Councilmember, before becoming Council President.
+Additionally, Assemblyman Karabinchak served as a member of the council’s Finance, Open Space and Master Plan committees.
+He is a former Middlesex County Utilities Authority commissioner.
+Karabinchak is a lifelong resident of Edison, where he is a local business owner, working as President of Triform Construction in Metuchen.

 Committees

+Committee assignments for the 2024—2025 Legislative Session are: